-Our sponsor and certain of our independent director nominees have severally committed, pursuant to a written agreement, to purchase an aggregate of 6,466,667 private placement warrants (or 7,236,667 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.50 per warrant, or \$9,700,000 in the aggregate (or \$10,855,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
-Our sponsor has committed to purchase 6,133,335 private placement warrants (or 6,903,335 warrants if the underwriters' over-allotment option is exercised in full), and each of Mr. Islam and Dr. Leproust (and/or one or more entities controlled by them) has committed to purchase 166,666 private placement warrants.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 private placement warrants (or 6,700,000 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.50 per warrant, or \$9,000,000 in the aggregate (or \$10,050,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder to purchase one share of Class A common stock at \$11.50 per share.
-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$385.00 million (or \$442.75 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
+A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$350.0 million (or \$402.5 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the private placement warrants will expire worthless.
 The private placement warrants are subject to the transfer restrictions described below.
-The private placement warrants will not be redeemable by us (except as described below under "Description of Securities - Redeemable Warrants - Public Stockholders' Warrants Redemption of warrants when the price per share of Class A common stock equals or exceeds \$10.00") so long as they are held by the initial purchasers or their permitted transferees.
+The private placement warrants will not be redeemable by us so long as they are held by the initial purchasers or their permitted transferees.
 The initial purchasers, or their permitted transferees, have the option to exercise the private placement warrants on a cashless basis.
 If the private placement warrants are held by holders other than initial purchasers or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
 Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.